 Even when the capstone is placed without incident, it does little to nothing to keep floating embers from escaping.
 These floating embers can easily land on dry flora or structures and cause fires.
 You do not want to be responsible for a brush fire, a forest fire, or burning down your house.
 Luckily, we take your health and property seriously.
 We include a safer chimney cap on all our kits that is much easier to install.
 In fact, it is probably the lightest piece in the whole kit.

-At the end of your fireplace build, you will be happy to install a lightweight stainless steel spark arrestor atop your chimney.
-The spark arrestor with its lifetime guarantee will continue to keep you safe for years to come by keeping floating fire hazards at bay.
+You will be happy to install a lightweight stainless steel spark arrestor atop your chimney at the end of your fireplace build.
+The spark arrestor with its lifetime guarantee will keep you safe for years by keeping floating fire hazards at bay.
 You’re welcome.

 Congratulations!
 You just built a Fireplace!